botwiki/botwiki.org/content/bots/twitterbots/botwikidotorg.md

 Robots: index,follow
 */

 [@botwikidotorg](https://twitter.com/botwikidotorg) is the official, semi-automated Botwiki.org Twitter account.
 The bot retweets @ mentions from the whitelisted accounts of Botwiki.org maintainers.
-It was created by [@fourtonfish](https://twitter.com/fourtonfish), [source code available on Github](https://github.com/botwiki/community-retweet-bot).
+It was created by [@fourtonfish](https://twitter.com/fourtonfish), and [the original source code available on Github](https://github.com/botwiki/community-retweet-bot), but the current version [works with DMs](https://botwiki.org/tutorials/how-to-make-a-twitter-bot-dm-retweet-glitch/) instead.